kasparsj/jquery-data-parallax/README.md

 **Type:** selector
 **Default:** the element

-Optional.
 If you need another element to act as the trigger.
+If you don't need a trigger, set this to "null" or "false".

 #### triggerHook
 **Type:** number or string (percentage)